Who We Are

 In early 2024, the Pratt Institute Graduate Center for Planning and the Environment (GCPE) was approached by leaders from the Coney Island Neighborhood Revitalization Corporation (CINRC) to explore the possibility of developing a collaboration to assist CINRC with a community-wide planning initiative.

-Our Community Work History (to Date)
+Pratt Studio Community Work History

 2025 Fall Studio